Ladan-n/Clean-Energy-Tweets-Analysis/README.md

 # Clean-Energy-Tweets-Analysis
 ## Abstract

-###### Tweets structure includings their words choice, sentiments, counts of retweets and likes are a measure of public opinion about the tweets' topic.
-This research aims to extract the public opinion on the topic of clean energy between January 2018 to August 2021.
-Clean energy is classified to following forms:
+###### Tweets' structure including word choice, sentiment score, retweets' counts, and number of likes are a measure of public opinion about the tweets' topic.
+This research aims to draw insight about public opinion on clean energy between January 2017 to August 2021.
+Clean energy is classified to following forms including biomass, hydropower, solar, wind, and geothermal.
-- biomass
-- hydropower
-- solar
-- wind
-- geothermal